-COLMAN is a public-interest company.
-Below is a chart of its organizational structure and a brief description of the mandate of each organ and key offices.
+COLMAN is a public-interest organization.
+Below is a chart of its organizational structure and a brief description of the mandate of each organizational board and key offices.

 Board of Trustees

 The board of trustees is the general assembly of COLMAN.
-Its functions include setting COLMAN’s policy; overseeing the management of its assets; appointing the members of the board of directors and the college’s president; raising resource required for the College’s activities and providing it with public backing.
+Its functions include setting COLMAN’s policy, overseeing the management of its assets, appointing the members of the board of directors and the college’s president, raising resources required for the College’s activities and providing it with public backing.

 Board of Directors

 The board of directors is responsible for COLMAN’s management within the framework and policies set up by the board of trustees.
 It manages the College’s administrative, financial, asset-related and legal matters.